brianbancroft/voting-app-client/README.md

 # Client for Voting Application

 TODOS
-- [ ] Centralize Connection to a Context Component
+- [x] Centralize Connection to a Context Component
 - [ ] Overhaul effects for a given vote.
 - [ ] Handle latecomers to an active vote
 - [ ] Use oAuth to ensure one person, one vote.
+- [ ] Use Client id to ensure one person, one vote.
-- [ ] Restrict admin path to a given voter.
+- [ ] Restrict admin path to a given id.